 Sitecore 9 vs Sitecore 8: New Features, Benefits, and Upgrades

-When comparing Sitecore 9 to Sitecore 8, one of the most important aspects to consider is that Sitecore 9 comes with integral provider-side support and maintenance services, whereas Sitecore 8 does not (since it’s been discontinued).
+When considering the difference between Sitecore 8 and 9, one of the most important aspects to think about is that Sitecore 9 comes with integral provider-side support and maintenance services, whereas Sitecore 8 does not (since it’s been discontinued).

 Beyond that, there are quite a few features to Sitecore 9 that nearly all organizations would stand to benefit from (should they choose to migrate to 9.x).